 • Eggplant – I love the earthy, sweet flavor of roasted eggplant.
-Cut in big diced pieces. and seasoned in olive oil, freshly ground pepper, and dry oregano; it roasts in a low heat oven for 20 minutes.
+Cut it into big diced pieces and season it with olive oil, freshly ground pepper, and dry oregano.
+Roast it in a low-heat oven for 20 minutes.

 • Tomatoes – This sweet sausage pasta recipe calls for 14 oz canned San Marzano tomatoes D.O.P. and two cups of whole fresh cherry tomatoes.